PrgVaibhav/HTML_InterviewQuestions/README.md

 Semantic HTML is the use of HTML markup to reinforce the meaning of content on a web page.
 By using semantic HTML, we can make our web pages more accessible and easier to understand for both humans and machines.

 Semantic HTML uses descriptive tags such as header, footer, section, and article instead of generic tags like div and span.
 This helps search engines and screen readers to understand the content and structure of the page.

+## Question 6: What is the difference between a div and a span?

+A div is a block-level element used to create a container for content on a web page.
+It is typically used to group related elements together and apply styles to them.

+A span, on the other hand, is an inline element used to apply styles to a specific section of text within a block-level element.
+It is often used for small pieces of text, such as individual words or phrases.

+## Question 7: How do you add comments in HTML?

+In HTML, comments are added using the following syntax:

+htmlCopy code

+`<!-- This is a comment -->`

+Anything between the `<!--` and `-->` is treated as a comment and is ignored by the browser.
+Comments are often used to document code or temporarily remove code for testing purposes.

+## Question 8: What is the purpose of the alt attribute in an img tag?

+The `alt` attribute in an `img` tag specifies alternative text that is displayed if the image cannot be loaded or if the user is using a screen reader.
+This text is also used by search engines to understand the content of the image.

+The `alt` attribute should be descriptive and provide information about the content of the image.
+It is important for accessibility and SEO purposes.

+## Question 9: What is the difference between a relative and absolute URL?

+A relative URL is a URL that is relative to the current page.
+It only includes the path to the file or resource and does not include the domain name.
+For example, if the current page is `http://example.com/page1.html` and you want to link to `http://example.com/page2.html`, you can use a relative URL of `page2.html`.

+An absolute URL, on the other hand, includes the full path to the file or resource, including the domain name.
+For example, `http://example.com/page2.html` is an absolute URL.

+## Question 10: What is the purpose of the meta tag in HTML?

+The `meta` tag in HTML is used to provide metadata about the web page.
+This metadata includes information such as the page title, author, description, and keywords.

+The `meta` tag is also used to specify the character set used.